-Dr. Fante and Dr. Hawes are the authors of the definitive chapter on eyelid reconstruction in the #1 surgical textbook on the subject: the authoritative Local Flaps in Facial Reconstruction, considered among the essentials in plastic surgery education.
+Dr. Fante is the author of the definitive chapter on eyelid reconstruction in the #1 surgical textbook on the subject: the authoritative Local Flaps in Facial Reconstruction, considered among the essentials in plastic surgery education.
 Our team is among the world’s most experienced and respected in this field and will use the best possible strategies to restore normal appearance and function when eyelid reconstruction is needed.

 Eyelid cancer is broadly categorized as an epithelial tumor, meaning it is on the outer surface.
 About 90 percent of all eyelid cancers are basal cell carcinoma skin cancer.
 When you consider the amount of sun exposure that the eyelids receive, it’s not surprising that skin cancer is prevalent here.